Filipp Mironov

+In response, he was trialled in a military tribunal organised by Trotsky and initially sentenced to death for military insubordination.
+He was pardoned on the eve of this execution due to the intervention of Trotsky and Lenin, but later re-arrested on charges for conspiring to organise an insurrection against the Soviet government.
+According to historian Laura Engelstein, the documents do not specify "if the charges had any foundation".
+Mironov was shot by the Cheka in Moscow.

 Biography

 Filipp Kuzmich Mironov was born in 1872 on the farm Buerak-Senyutkin, in the village of Ust-Medveditskaya, into a Cossack family of the Don Host.
 He graduated from the parochial school and three classes of the gymnasium, having mastered the rest of the course on his own.
-In 1890-1894, he served in active military service, from where, as one of the best, he entered the Novocherkassk Junker Cossack School in 1895, successfully graduating from it in 1898.
+In 1890–1894, he served in active military service, from where, as one of the best, he entered the Novocherkassk Junker Cossack School in 1895, successfully graduating from it in 1898.

 Already as an officer, he took part in the Russo-Japanese War as part of the 26th Don Regiment, where he earned the glory of a dashing Cossack, as he commanded a sotnia that went behind enemy lines, as well as four orders, the rank of podsaul and the rights of personal nobility associated with it.
 On June 18, 1906, he spoke at a meeting of the Cossacks of the Ust-Medveditsky district with a call to abandon the police service.
 He traveled to St. Petersburg together with Pavel Ageev and deacon Nikolai Burykin to submit this decision to the First State Duma.
 On the way back, all three were arrested in Novocherkassk and sentenced to 3 months of arrest in a military guardhouse.
 After a new meeting of the Ust-Medveditsky Cossacks declared the district chieftain hostage, Mironov, Ageev and Burykin were released.
 But soon Mironov was expelled from the Don army (with the deprivation of the rank of lieutenant "for actions discrediting the rank of an officer").

 With the outbreak of World War I, he volunteered for the front as part of the 30th Don Regiment of the 3rd Don Division, became the commander of the reconnaissance sotnia of this division (he was given back the rank of cavalier), was promoted to yesaul (March 1915) and military foremen (January 1916), and was awarded the Golden Weapon for Bravery.
 Over the next three years, he was awarded two more orders.
 From March 1916, he acted as assistant commander of the 32nd Don Regiment for combat units.

 After the October Revolution of 1917 he joined the Bolsheviks.
 During the Russian Civil War, he commanded large military formations, including the 2nd Cavalry Army.
 He enjoyed very great popularity among the Don population.
 He opposed the policy of decossackization and did not receive the support of Leon Trotsky in matters of interaction with the peasantry.
 In September 1918, he was awarded the Order of the Red Banner No. 3, becoming one of the first cavaliers.